john-morsley/terraform-aws-api-gateway/README.md

-# terraform-aws-api-gateway
+# Terraform AWS API Gateway

-A etrraform module to create an AWS API Gateway
+A Terraform module to create an AWS API Gateway